ditte816j/notes/README.md

 # 2024-02-25
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.
 In the context of coding, it emphasizes that writing clean, concise, and easily understandable code is often more valuable than complex solutions.
 Strive to create maintainable software with minimal complexity, as it directly impacts the long-term efficiency and reliability of your projects.
 Always remember that code is read far more times than it's written, so aim for clarity and simplicity in your work.

+# 2024-02-26
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on data and profiling, not assumptions."

+This quote emphasizes that before optimizing code for performance, it's crucial to ensure its correctness and understand its actual bottlenecks through measurement.
+Rushing to optimize without evidence often leads to overly complex solutions, harder maintenance, and can introduce new bugs, outweighing any potential gains in speed.